Iranian festivals and ceremonies as tourist attractions

 Festivals, rituals, events, and traditions are among the variety of interesting factors that make a distinction.
-The distinction is a critical factor that motivates tourists to visit different countries of the world.
-Iran, as a historical country has a variety of ancient traditions still practiced by its people.
+The distinction is a critical factor motivating tourists to travel around the globe.
+In addition to its historical importance, Iran has a variety of ancient traditions still practiced by its people.
 Here are some of the most famous Iranian festivals and ceremonies explained in detail to help you get familiar with Iranian culture.
 If you are planning to visit Iran, here is the link to Iran online visa form.

 Shab-e-Yalda (Yalda Night)